 For more information, contact Vicky Daniels, Public Service Liaison

 You are responsible for selecting the public service activity you would like to perform to fulfill Gonzaga’s public service requirement.

 You may choose an agency on your own, through the law school public service liaison, through Gonzaga University’s Service Learning Website, or through the Community Service Fair held on main campus each semester.

-If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Rebecca Smith, Class of 2020, who will consult with CCASL’s Service Learning Coordinator.
+If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Vicky Daniels, who will consult with CCASL’s Service Learning Coordinator.